Santosh379/ManoMitra-AI/README.md

 - 📶 Enable offline functionality for rural areas.
 - 📊 Add advanced emotional analytics.
 - 🧠 Connect users to real mental health professionals.
+- 🔄 Introducing a self genAI into it.
+- 📔 Smart journal Suggestion based on your chat with ManoMitra.
+- 🎧 Additional relaxation toolkit Expansion - benefiting the emotion.
+- 🧩 Mini games - creation of emotional games for a person's well being.

 ---